rahimkhoja/Crypto-Currency-Trade-Finder/README.md

-# The CCXT Crypto Currency Trade Finder Notebook for Jupyter Notebook, JupyterLab, & JupyterHub
+# The CCXT Crypto Currency Trade Finder Notebook

-The Crypto Trade Finder Notebook makes it easy to analyze the performance of cryptocurrency trading.
+The Crypto Trade Finder Notebook makes it easy to analyze the performance of cryptocurrency trading with Jupyter Notebook, Lab, or Hub.
 Simply install a few required tools, select the market, time period, and exchange you want to analyze, and the notebook takes care of the rest.
 The analysis is based on technical indicators, and you can easily access a list of all indicators and get help on any individual one.
 The results of your analysis are beautifully visualized, giving you a clear understanding of your trades' performance.
 With just a few clicks, you can gain valuable insights into the world of cryptocurrency trading.

-## What is Jupyter Notebook.
+## What is Jupyter Notebook

 Jupyter Notebook is an open-source web-based interactive computing platform that allows you to create and share documents that contain live code, equations, visualizations, and narrative text.
 It's often used in data science and machine learning, but it can be used in many other domains as well.